Who Are We?

 Project Team Members

-Dr Young has been a consultant burns anaesthetist in Bristol since 1999.
+Dr Young, Honorary Professor of Burns care at the University of Bristol, passed away in September 2022 from breast cancer, for which she had been receiving treatment for a number of years.
+Amber was a consultant burns anaesthetist in Bristol since 1999.
 She was clinical lead at the Children’s Burn Centre, paediatric lead for the South West Burn Network and British Burn Association Chair until 2016.
 She won (2020) a four-year NIHR Fellowship to achieve a Core Outcome Set for consistent reporting of burn care outcomes.
 In 2021 she achieved a NIHR Advanced Fellowship for a five year project to prioritise burn research and undertake a registry based burn trial.

 Hollie Richards, MSc, BSc (Hons)